thinkerou/grpc-php7/README.md

-# The grpc-php7 have merged grpc/grpc official!
+# The repo have merged grpc/grpc!

-The repo have merged `grpc/grpc/src/php/ext/grpc`, please move here to read it.
+The repo have merged `grpc/grpc/src/php/ext/grpc`, please move [here](https://github.com/grpc/grpc/tree/master/src/php) to read it.

 But the repo can still be used to learn `php7`.